|Definition of Terms in Statement:|| ||

 If the traveler requests reimbursement for the expenses of another person or persons, these individuals must be identified and a justification for payment must be included.
 The traveler shall not claim meal and incidental expense reimbursement for anyone other than himself.

-Travelers have 30 days from the completion of travel to submit all appropriate reimbursement forms to Procurement Services for review.
-This includes required approvals, pages, and original supporting documentation, (i.e., ticket stubs, boarding passes, receipts, etc.).
-An explanation as to why paperwork was not submitted in a timely manner will be required if reimbursement requests are received after 30 days.
+Travelers should submit a travel reimbursement request within 30 days from the completion of travel to Procurement Services for review.
+This includes required approvals and original supporting documentation.
 Written approval from the appropriate dean or vice president is required in cases where the reimbursement request submission exceeds 60 days.
-If a traveler submits three or more reimbursement requests more than 30 days old, the dean or vice president will be notified and they may deny the reimbursement entirely.

 BACK TO TOP